baidubce/terraform-provider-baiducloud/website/docs/r/bos_bucket.html.markdown

 The `destination` object supports the following:

 * `bucket` - (Required) Destination bucket name of the replication configuration.
-* `storage_class` - (Optional) Destination storage class of the replication configuration, the parameter does not need to be configured if it is consistent with the storage class of the source bucket, if you need to specify the storage class separately, it can be COLD, STANDARD, STANDARD_IA.
+* `storage_class` - (Optional) Destination storage class of the replication configuration, the parameter does not need to be configured if it is consistent with the storage class of the source bucket, if you need to specify the storage class separately, it can be COLD, STANDARD, STANDARD_IA, MAZ_STANDARD, MAZ_STANDARD_IA.

 The `replicate_history` object supports the following: